LukeCarrier/moodle-ubiquitous/_docs/roles/app.md

 The `app-gocd-agent` role writes a number of scripts facilitating the deployment process to `/usr/local/ubiquitous/bin`:

-* `ubiquitous-info` helps administrators understand the running state of a platform by describing the current configuration, examining the three symbolic links (the nginx `server {}` entry, the PHP-FPM pool and the `current` symlink in the user's home directory)
+* `ubiquitous-info` helps administrators understand the running state of a platform by describing the current configuration.
+It does that by examining three symbolic links:
+    * the active nginx `server {}` entry in `/etc/nginx/sites-enabled.d`
+    * the active PHP-FPM pool entry in `/etc/php-fpm/pools-enabled.d`
+    * the `current` symlink in the user's home directory.
-* `ubiquitous-install-release` copies new source files into a release directory ready for switching over
+* `ubiquitous-install-release` copies new source files into a release directory ready for switching over.
-* `ubiquitous-set-current-release` changes the active release by enabling the inactive FPM pool before altering each of the symbolic links and reloading the services as necessary
+* `ubiquitous-set-current-release` changes the active release by enabling the inactive FPM pool before altering each of the symbolic links and reloading the services as necessary.